civvic/bridget/README.md

 pip install -e ".[dev]"
 ```

+Note: step 2 is only necessary if you are going to use Jupyter Lab/Notebook.
+For VSCode, simply install the extension.
+See below.

 ## VSCode Extension Installation

 For VSCode and Cursor users, the `nbinspect-vscode` extension must be installed manually.
 You can find the `.vsix` installation file inside the `packages/nbinspect-vscode` directory.
-To install, open the Extensions view, click the "..." menu, and select "Install from VSIX...".
+To install, run command `Extensions: install from VSIX...` or open the Extensions view, click the "..." menu, and select "Install from VSIX...".

 ## Quick Start